AMC Gremlin: Concept 80

-Production history and reception
+Marketplace and reception

 The 1970s were one of the most volatile periods in the history of the automobile industry which is renowned for its ups and downs.
 A total of 671,475 Gremlins were sold in the United States and Canada, making it the most popular single generation body style/chassis produced by AMC (other models, such as the Rambler and even Hornet, have higher production numbers, but consisted of more than one chassis design and body style in the case of the Rambler, multiple body styles for the Hornet).

 A book about the popular history of the 1970s introduces it as the decade of "pet rocks, shag carpets, platform shoes, and the AMC Gremlin."
 It is among the cars that people who were in high school in the late 1970s and early 1980s would be familiar with because it was one of the first cars they drove and among most often seen in student parking lots.
 Kiplinger's personal finance magazine, Changing Times, listed the AMC Gremlin as first among the best subcompact used cars as "selected by top mechanics for good value, good service."
 Five years after the Gremlin's introduction, the mechanics liked the six-cylinder engine and most preferred automatic transmission.
 Comments included, "I have one.
 It's the greatest.
 I own one with a 304 V-8 engine.
 Have no trouble outside of normal maintenance."

 During the early 1970s American cars "are remembered far more often for their power than their style, and ... throughout the decade, the character of cars became blurred.
 Only a handful of cars had real personalities...." the AMC Gremlin was one of them, "a pioneering hatchback".
 According to Tom and Ray Magliozzi, "it's easy to criticize this car now, because just about any car from the early '70s would look bad next to today's cars.
 They had no fuel injection, no independent suspension, no air bags, no anti-lock brakes, no nothing!
 But compared with the other cars of its era, the Gremlin wasn't bad."